lvzon/dsmr-p1-parser/README.md

 ## Other resources

-I wrote this parser for use at [LENS](http://lens-energie.nl/), because there currently does not seem to be another full DSMR P1 telegram-parser that is open-source and can be used in regular C programs.
-However, there are parsers in many other programming languages:
+I wrote this parser for use at [LENS](http://lens-energie.nl/), because I needed something that was light-weight and complete, and there currently does not seem to be another full DSMR P1 telegram-parser that is open-source and can be used in regular C programs.
+However, there are many parsers in many other programming languages:

    - Matthijs Kooijman's [DSMR P1-parser for Arduino](https://github.com/matthijskooijman/arduino-dsmr), written in C++.
    - [Go library for reading/parsing P1-data](https://github.com/mhe/dsmr4p1)